GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ## Objectives

-This document describes how to install and configure the integration between the [Sigfox](https://www.sigfox.com/) [LPWAN](https://en.wikipedia.org/wiki/LPWAN) IoT network service, and [Google Cloud Platform](https://cloud.google.com).
+This document describes how to install and configure the integration between the [Sigfox](https://www.sigfox.com/) [LPWAN](https://en.wikipedia.org/wiki/LPWAN) IoT network service, and [Google Cloud Platform (GCP)](https://cloud.google.com).

 The main functionalities demonstrated are: